Volunteering with the Esalen Farm and Garden

 Road Closures and Delays

 Please be advised that Big Sur often has major road issues and delays, especially in the rainier seasons.
-There are currently road delays to the north and south of Esalen, so please factor some delay time (up to 30 minutes) into your travel plans.
+If there are road delays, please factor some delay time (up to 30 minutes) into your travel plans.
 Daily roadwork schedules are subject to change due to weather conditions and other factors.
-We recommend checking the Highway One Cambria to Carmel Toll-Free Hotline (888-836-0866) before your departure to ensure that Highway One is open and accessible to Esalen.
+We recommend checking the Highway One Cambria to Carmel Toll-Free Hotline (1-888-836-0866) before your departure to ensure that Highway One is open and accessible to Esalen.

 What to Bring

 The Farm and Garden has tools, hats, sunblock, mud boots, and gloves available for volunteer use.
 However, we encourage volunteers to bring their preferred clothing and tools for being comfortable during a day of Farm and Garden work.
 We encourage you to dress in layers in that the temperature may fluctuate throughout the day.
 Please wear closed-toe comfortable shoes or boots that you are willing to get dirty and possibly wet.
 A water bottle is essential.